 Regulator Performance Framework

-A Regulator Performance Framework was developed in late 2014 to support Australian Government regulators to measure and improve their performance.
+The Regulator Performance Framework was developed in late 2014 to support Australian Government regulators to measure and improve their performance.
+In July 2021 the Regulator Performance Framework was replaced by the Regulator Performance Guide, further information can be found here.

 Contact Details for Information on Tax Incentives